serena0012/serena0012/README.md

 Let's build amazing web experiences together! 🚀

- 🌱 I’m currently learning at Alx-Holberton School of Software Engineering with a specialization in frontend development You can reach me at +1(401)3476956,  jonathangnenga@gmail.com

 <!---
 serena0012/serena0012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.